 Together We Recover

-Are you or someone close to you affected by Substance Use?
-MAP offers various types of assistance and referrals for members and their families.
-Please email Jenice Acosta, LMSW, at email@example.com to arrange for a confidential conversation.
+Are you or is someone close to you affected by substance use or other addictive behaviors?
+MAP offers various types of assistance, including referrals for members and their families.
+Please call 212-701-9620, or email Jenice Acosta, LMSW, at MAPrecovery@uft.org to arrange for a confidential conversation.

 "A little over a year ago, I met with you and you kindly and generously walked me through some of my options for treatments.
 You then helped me do intake at a facility, arranging the time and date of my stay.